dell/csm-docs/content/docs/csidriver/features/unity.md

 >Note that `volumeBindingMode:` is set to `WaitForFirstConsumer` this is required for the topology feature to work properly.

 For any additional information about the topology, see the [Kubernetes Topology documentation](https://kubernetes-csi.github.io/docs/topology.html).

-## Support for SLES 15 SP2

-The CSI Driver for Dell Unity requires the following set of packages installed on all worker nodes that run on SLES 15 SP2.

- - open-iscsi **open-iscsi is required in order to make use of iSCSI protocol for provisioning**
- - nfs-utils **nfs-utils is required in order to make use of NFS protocol for provisioning**
- - multipath-tools **multipath-tools is required in order to make use of FC and iSCSI protocols for provisioning**

-  After installing open-iscsi, ensure "iscsi" and "iscsid" services have been started and /etc/isci/initiatorname.iscsi is created and has the host initiator id.
-The pre-requisites are mandatory for provisioning with the iSCSI protocol to work.

 ## Volume Limit
 The CSI Driver for Dell Unity allows users to specify the maximum number of Unity volumes that can be used in a node.